1lec/round-robin-pairings/README.md

 # Round Robin Pairings

-This program generates round-robin pairings for a chess tournament with 2^n number of players.
-The program can also pair events with even, non-2^n numbers of players, but not with 100% success.
+This program generates pairings for a single round-robin chess tournament with an even number of players.

-The program will prompt the user for a text file containing the names of the players in the tournament.
-Please see one of the example text files to understand the correct formatting of this text file.
-Once the pairings are generated, the program prompt the user for a location to save them.
+The program will ask you for a text file containing the names of all players in the tournament.
+Please make sure your file follows the same format as example.txt.
+Once pairings for your event are generated, you will be prompted to save them to a file on your device.